A homogeneous second-order descent method for nonconvex optimization: Introduction

-Coming back to the second-order methods, \citet{royer_complexity_2018} separate their method into two cases if \eqref{eq.nc.suff} is absent.
-In one case the smallest eigenvalue $\lambda_{\min}(\Hk) > -\sqrt{\epsilon}$, regularized Newton step is used to provide the descent step.
-In the other case when $\lambda_{\min}(\Hk) > \sqrt \epsilon$ is certified, it turns to the ordinary Newton step.
-Therefore, in the worst case, this method must solve an eigenvalue problem and a Newton step in one iteration.
+Coming back to the second-order methods, \citet{royer_complexity_2018} separated their method into two cases {if NC is absent}.
+In one case the smallest eigenvalue $\lambda_1(\Hk) > -\sqrt{\epsilon}$, regularized Newton step is used to provide the descent step.
+In the other case, when $\lambda_1(\Hk) > \sqrt \epsilon$ is certified, it turns to the ordinary Newton step.
+Therefore, in the worst case, this method must solve an eigenvalue problem and a Newton step at one iteration.
 It is unclear if one can unify these procedures as a whole.
-Recently, \citet{doikov2023gradient} and \citet{mishchenko2021regularized} propose the Gradient Regularized Newton method for convex minimization problems.
+Recently, \citet{mishchenko2021regularized} proposed the Gradient Regularized Newton method for convex minimization problems.
 The subproblem at each iteration is simpler than that of the Cubic Regularized Newton method.
-Later, \citet{gratton2023yet} generalizes the Gradient Regularized Newton method to exploit negative curvature for nonconvex optimization problems.
-However, their method alternates between regularized Newton and negative curvature steps.
+Later, \citet{gratton2023yet} generalized the Gradient Regularized Newton method to exploit negative curvature for nonconvex optimization problems.
+However, their method alternates between regularized Newton and negative-curvature steps.

-For trust-region methods \eqref{eq.tr}, $\lambda_{\min}(\Hk) \le -\sqrt \epsilon$ implies that the Lagrangian dual variable is at least in order of $\sqrt{\epsilon}$.
-When the curvature is properly utilized, it also implies an $O(\epsilon^{3/2})$ progress as long as the stepsize is carefully selected.
-This fact can be easily recognized by using the optimality conditions (for example, see \cite{ye_second_2005,curtis_concise_2018}).
-Moreover, it remains true even when the subproblems are solved inexactly or only optimal in the subspace \cite{cartis_adaptive_2011-1,curtis_worst-case_2022-1,zhang_drsom_2023}. \citet{curtis2021newton-cg} further propose a variant of trust-region method that does not alternate between steps, but rather solves a slightly perturbed trust-region subproblem.
-Later, \citet{jiang2023universal} show that the parameter of the regularization can be chosen in proportion to the square root of the gradient norm.
-For fixed-radius strategies \cite{ye_second_2005,zhang_drsom_2023}, if \eqref{eq.nc.suff} does not hold, then the algorithm safely terminates.
-The case is different for adaptive radius ones.
-Since the trust-region method uses an acceptance ratio $\rho_k$ in \eqref{eq.tr} and adjusts the radius linearly, a step may become too small with respect to the dual variable.
-A workaround can be found in \cite{curtis_trust_2017,curtis_worst-case_2022-1} with a delicate control over function progress and the gradient norm:
+For trust-region methods \eqref{eq.tr}, $\lambda_1(\Hk) \le -\sqrt \epsilon$ implies that the Lagrangian dual variable is at least in the order of $\sqrt{\epsilon}$.
+When the curvature is properly utilized, it also implies a $\Omega(\epsilon^{3/2})$ progress as long as the stepsize is carefully selected.
+This fact can be easily recognized by using optimality conditions (for example, see \cite{yeSecondOrderOptimization2005,curtis_concise_2018}).
+Moreover, it remains true even when the subproblems are solved inexactly or suboptimally in some subspace \cite{cartis_adaptive_2011-1,curtisWorstCaseComplexityTRACE2023,zhang_drsom_2023}. \citet{curtis2021newton-cg} further proposed a trust-region method that does not alternate between steps but rather solves a slightly perturbed trust-region subproblem. {For fixed-radius strategies \cite{yeSecondOrderOptimization2005,zhang_drsom_2023}, the algorithm safely terminates if it is nearly convex.}